Where to Stay in London – The Best Places for First Timers!

 Pros of staying in Shoreditch:

-- One of London’s most happening neighborhoods
+- You are staying in one of London’s most happening neighborhoods.

-- Huge variety of restaurants and pubs
+- Shoreditch offers a huge variety of restaurants and pubs.

 Cons of staying in Shoreditch:

-- Shoreditch isn’t as pretty or elegant as many other parts of London
+- Shoreditch isn’t as pretty or elegant as many other parts of London.

 The best places to stay in Shoreditch: